billthefarmer/diary/README.md

 You may add custom styles to the markdown formatting by placing a `styles.css` file in the `Diary/css` folder, which will replace the built in styles file which simply limits the width of images to the page width.
 Use the built in editor to create a styles file.
+You must use the editor `accept` tick button to save the edits.

 **Caution** - There is no such thing as a markdown syntax error, but syntax errors in a styles file may cause unpredictable results and